escape/ZUCK/README.md

-# ZUCK — The Identity Trap
+# ZUCK

-> (Z)one of (U)nseen (C)ognitive (K)illers — Indexing algorithmically promoted identities that promise self-improvement, belonging, and purpose — but deliver chronic grievance, financial exploitation, and a pipeline toward extremism.
+> (Z)one of (U)nseen (C)ognitive (K)illers — The Identity Trap.
+Indexing algorithmically promoted identities that promise self-improvement, belonging, and purpose — but deliver chronic grievance, financial exploitation, and a pipeline toward extremism.
 >
 > **Find yours.
 Understand the game.**